-- In the fridge — Put the steak in a fridge for 24 hours, so it gradually defrosts.
+- In the fridge — Put the steak in the refrigerator for 24 hours, so it gradually defrosts.
 Make sure to place it on a plate to avoid dripping.

-- In the microwave — Microwaving is the fastest way to thaw steaks, but it can leave the steak tough and dry out a juicy steak.
-Place the steak in the microwave until it thaws, and make sure to keep an eye on it.
+- Microwaving is the fastest way to thaw steaks in the microwave, but it can leave the steak tough and dry out a juicy steak.
+Place the steak in the microwave until it thaws, and keep an eye on it.

 How Long Can Steak Stay Frozen?

 How long the steak can stay frozen depends on its cut and size.
-But, if you properly wrap the steak or keep it in an airtight container, it can stay frozen for at least six months to more than a year.
+But, if you properly wrap the skirt steak or keep it in an airtight container, it can remain frozen for at least six months to more than a year.

 “Storage for a long period of time is not dangerous, but flavors and textures can deteriorate.
 For this reason, date packages before you put them in the freezer.”

-- The University of Illinois, Meat Safety for the Consumer
+- University of Illinois, Meat Safety for the Consumer